 Are Dogs Allowed on Mission Peak Trails and Are There Leash Rules?

-Yes — you can bring dogs to Mission Peak, but you’ve got to keep them leashed in designated areas; some trails permit off-leash only where posted.
-Embrace freedom responsibly, respect rules, and protect wildlife and fellow hikers.
+Yes.
+You can bring dogs to Mission Peak, but you must keep them leashed in designated areas.
+Some trails permit off-leash only where posted.
+Respect rules, protect wildlife, and be courteous to other hikers.

 What Are the Best Sunrise/Sunset Hikes Near San Jose?